 - A list of all systems sharing a certificate should be maintained to allow them all to be updated if the certificate expires or is compromised.

 - Limit the scope of a wildcard certificate by issuing it for a subdomain (such as

 Use an Appropriate Certification Authority for the Application's User Base¶

 In order to be trusted by users, certificates must be signed by a trusted certificate authority (CA).
 For Internet facing applications, this should be one of the CAs which are well-known and automatically trusted by operating systems and browsers.

 The LetsEncrypt CA provides free domain validated SSL certificates, which are trusted by all major browsers.
 As such, consider whether there are any benefits to purchasing a certificate from a CA.

 For internal applications, an internal CA can be used.
 This means that the FQDN of the certificate will not be exposed (either to an external CA, or publicly in certificate transparency lists).
 However, the certificate will only be trusted by users who have imported and trusted the internal CA certificate that was used to sign them.

 Use CAA Records to Restrict Which CAs can Issue Certificates¶

 Certification Authority Authorization (CAA) DNS records can be used to define which CAs are permitted to issue certificates for a domain.
 The records contains a list of CAs, and any CA who is not included in that list should refuse to issue a certificate for the domain.
-This can help to prevent an attacker from obtaining unauthorised certificates for a domain through a less-reputable CA. Where it is applied to all subdomains, it can also be useful from an administrative perspective by limiting which CAs administrators or developers are able to use, and by preventing them from obtaining unauthorised wildcard certificates.
+This can help to prevent an attacker from obtaining unauthorized certificates for a domain through a less-reputable CA. Where it is applied to all subdomains, it can also be useful from an administrative perspective by limiting which CAs administrators or developers are able to use, and by preventing them from obtaining unauthorized wildcard certificates.